MobinAskariN/Status-of-Product-Realization/README.md

 ### Running the Project

 1. **Open Visual Studio**:
-   Open Visual Studio 2022 and load the Product Status project.
+   Open Visual Studio 2022 and load the Status of Product Realization project.

 2. **Run the Project**:
    Press `F5` to build and run the project.
 This will start the application and open it in your default web browser.

+2. **Open the page**:
+   After the main page comes up, type "/Graph" after url in your browser.
+The url should be something like this : https://localhost:7242/Graph

 ## Contact me :))
 - [Telegram](https://t.me/mobin_ask)